 You can be super-diligent about trying to cultivate patience and mindfulness, but there’s one thing that’s sure to test your Zen: travel time.

 Crowded airports, clogged freeways, weather delays—all are stressful, but lost luggage is quite possibly the worst offender.
 One way to ensure your limited-edition leggings and new sneakers make it home with you?
 Pack them in a carry-on suitcase.

 Yes, it is possible to fit all your essentials into limited luggage space, and no one knows that better than those who do it for a living: flight attendants.

 I consulted Grace Antipala and Theona Kapoi, veteran attendants from Hawaiian Airlines, who have perfected the carry-on packing technique.
 They’re sharing their secrets to help keep your sojourns as anxiety-free as possible.
 (Although their help stops once you get off the plane—sorry, but they can’t assist with eliminating jet lag from your itinerary.)

 “As a professional world traveler, learning how to pack quickly and efficiently is a valuable asset,” explains Antipala.
 “Once you have that mastered, it’s the best way to ease the stresses of travel.”
 At this point, anything helps.

-Scroll down for 6 genius flight attendants’ tips on packing for the holidays (or any farflung trip) using just a carry-on suitcase.
+Scroll down for their genius tips on packing for the holidays (or any farflung trip) using just a carry-on suitcase.